ryanwcchan/ryanwcchan/README.md

 - Cloud & DevOps: AWS, Docker, Heroku
 - Design: Figma, Canva

-🌱 Currently learning about TypeScript, GraphQL, and machine learning.
+Currently learning about TypeScript, GraphQL, and machine learning.

-## 🎯 Projects:
+## Projects:
 - (Database Systems Class): Developed a medicine shopping website with a login system, product database, and purchase functionality using Django, PostgreSQL, and Bootstrap.
 - Building a workout generator app with React that customizes workouts based on muscle group selection.
 - Creating a memory card game in React with a dynamic scoring system and game reset functionality.

-💬 Feel free to reach out if you're interested in collaborating or discussing tech!
-Let's connect and build something amazing together. 🚀